ohmcodes/WindowsGSM.CS2/README.md

 # NOTE
 - Console Embed is not supported
-- Server Stop/Restart is not supported you have to manually type quit in the console
 - Install Steam Launcher if the server is not starting

 # License